Graham Stuart (politician): Parliamentary career

+1st term (2005–2010)

 Stuart was elected to the House of Commons as Member of Parliament (MP) for Beverley and Holderness in the 2005 general election with a majority of 2,580.
 Following his election, he said "I plan to be upfront and have a high profile, not only within the constituency but nationally".
-He sat as a member of two select committees; the Environmental Audit Select Committee and the Children, Schools and Families Select Committee.
-He was elected a member of the Conservative Party Board by his fellow MPs in 2006.
-He was elected as chair of the Education Select Committee in June 2010.
+He became a member of two select committees: the Environmental Audit Select Committee and the Children, Schools and Families Select Committee.
+He was elected a member of the Conservative Party Board in 2006.

-In 2005, he founded Beverley and Holderness Pensioners Action Group, Community Hospitals Acting Nationally Together (CHANT), a cross-party campaign group and Hull and Holderness Opposing the Incinerator (HOTI Group).
+In 2005, he founded Beverley and Holderness Pensioners Action Group, Community Hospitals Acting Nationally Together (CHANT), a cross-party campaign group, and Hull and Holderness Opposing the Incinerator (HOTI Group).
 He is vice-chairman of the GLOBE UK branch of Global Legislators Organisation for a Balanced Environment.
 Following the Parliamentary expenses scandal, Stuart defended his expenses in June 2009, which included spending £426 on bed linen and towels.